ndswimming92/boxed2Built/ADMIN_SETUP.md

    - Sign in with your Supabase account

 2. **Navigate to Your Project**
-   - Select your project: `drqrhyoktzlpeufxpgkt`
+   - Select your project: `nlqzjzxkqteihffptkah`

 3. **Create Admin User**
    - In the left sidebar, click on "Authentication"